Stuyk/altv-athena/README.md

     │       ├───sound
     │       └───svg
     ├───server
-    |   # Defines logic that you run as a server owner.
+    │   # Defines logic that you run as a server owner.
     │   ├───athena
-    |   |   # Where all of your configuration dreams come true.
+    │   │   # Where all of your configuration dreams come true.
     │   ├───database
-    |   |   # Handles load order and database initialization with simplymongo.
+    │   │   # Handles load order and database initialization with simplymongo.
     │   ├───discord
-    |   |   # Handles oAuth2 Redirects and Bot functionality.
+    │   │   # Handles oAuth2 Redirects and Bot functionality.
     │   ├───enums
-    |   |   # Helps define lists for different functionality.
+    │   │   # Helps define lists for different functionality.
     │   ├───events
-    |   |   # Used for handling server-side alt:V Events.
+    │   │   # Used for handling server-side alt:V Events.
-    |   |───extensions
+    │   │───extensions
-    |   |   # Used to extend alt:V Server Classes.
+    │   │   # Used to extend alt:V Server Classes.
-    |   |   # These must always be loaded first.
+    │   │   # These must always be loaded first.
     │   ├───interface
-    |   |   # Interfaces that are server-side specific.
+    │   │   # Interfaces that are server-side specific.
-    |   |   # Account Interfaces, Config Interfaces, etc.
+    │   │   # Account Interfaces, Config Interfaces, etc.
     │   ├───systems
-    |   |   # Defines complicated logic such as vehicle controls.
+    │   │   # Defines complicated logic such as vehicle controls.
     │   ├───utility
-    |   |   # Defines shared logic between server-side code.
+    │   │   # Defines shared logic between server-side code.
     │   └───views
-    |       # Defines logic to control views on client-side from server-side.
+    │       # Defines logic to control views on client-side from server-side.
-    |       # All view events from client-side get pushed up into these files.
+    │       # All view events from client-side get pushed up into these files.
     └───shared
         ├───enums
         ├───interfaces